- How to Improve the Ventilation System in the bathroom?

 Many fans are there in the market, which makes it easier.
 They have built-in sensors and timers in them.
 It shutdowns and activates automatically as per the humidity level of the environment.

-- Decide according to your frequency of use
+Decide according to the frequency of your use